Modeling a Pin-Cell¶

 Material ID = 2 Name = Temperature = None Density = None [sum] S(a,b) Tables Nuclides

 We see that an ID of 2 was automatically assigned.
-Let's now move on to adding nuclides to our uo2
+Let's now move on to adding nuclides to our uo2 material.
+The Material object has a method add_nuclide() whose first argument is the name of the nuclide and second argument is the atom or weight fraction.

 help(uo2.add_nuclide)